michelecos/Reactions/README.md

-# A bare minimum Webpack and Babel configuration
+# A bare minimum Webpack and Babel configuration supporting React and ES6

 This is a project I have been looking for elsewhere: not a very opinionated fully accessorized compilation chain to create a web project mixing in all you might need in the future.
 This is the exact opposite: it is the minimum configuration with the shortest configuration files and dependencies, that will make possibile to create a Reactjs project using ES6 syntax and a build system based on Webpack.

-Sources should go into src and the entry pont should be in main.js.
-With these settings, typing
+My goal is to create an environment missing everything that could be added later and with nothing but the base necessities.

+Installation requires only

+	npm install

+After installation, you can edit files inside the `src` directory.
+The application entry point is `main.js`.
+Compilation starts with

 	webpack

-A single compiled file named main.js, along with a source map, will appear in the www directory, ready for shipping.
+All the compiled sources will be aggregated in a main.js in the www directory, ready for shipping.
+Main will have a source map, to ease debugging.
 Everything outside the www directory need not be distributed.

 # Installation log